Pass Reserved Seats Bill Now, FIDA Tells National Assembly

 Alex Enumah in Abuja

-Chairperson of FIDA, Nigeria, Abuja branch, Chioma Onyenucheya-Uko, who made the call on Friday in Abuja, pointed out that the “Reserved seats for women is not a gift” but, “a corrective tool, a long-overdue restructuring, and an investment in national stability and inclusive governance”.
+Chairperson of FIDA, Nigeria, Abuja branch, Chioma Onyenucheya-Uko, who made the call yesterday in Abuja, pointed out that the “Reserved seats for women is not a gift” but, “a corrective tool, a long-overdue restructuring, and an investment in national stability and inclusive governance.”

 According to the chairperson, women have continued to be at a disadvantage in governance over the years, despite their population, skills, talents and even contributions to the country’s development.

-Speaking on the theme of the 2025 Law Week, Onyenucheya-Uko, who claimed that Nigeria is at a constitutional crossroads, submitted that democracy cannot thrive when half of the population is left standing at the door.
+Speaking on the theme ‘Advancing Women’s Representation: The Reserved Seats and the Future of Nigeria’s Legislature’ of the 2025 Law Week, Onyenucheya-Uko, who claimed that Nigeria is at a constitutional crossroads, submitted that democracy cannot thrive when half of the population is left standing at the door.

 While observing that talent, vision, leadership, and national contribution does not come with any gender label, she stated that the future of Nigeria depends on a legislature that reflects the people it exists to serve.